janweinschenker/jdk9-jigsaw-http2/README.md

   1. `$> mvn clean:clean package`
 1. Execute the example code with maven by using the correct profile.
   1. `$> mvn exec:exec -PResponseAsyncMultiExample`
+1. There is also a bash script that starts this maven target
+  1. `./script/run_multi.sh`

 ### <a name="CancelClient"></a> 2.3 Cancel an HTTP request